btcpayserver/btcpayserver-doc/docs/CreateWallet.md

 - Import keys to RPC

-    - This is for more advanced applicaitons of BTCPay Server.
-Importing your keys to RPC will allow for users to leverage [bitcoind Wallet RPCs](https://developer.bitcoin.org/reference/rpc/index.html#wallet-rpcs) on the imported wallet.
+    - This is for more advanced applications of BTCPay Server.
+Importing your keys to RPC will allow users to leverage [bitcoind Wallet RPCs](https://developer.bitcoin.org/reference/rpc/index.html#wallet-rpcs) on the imported wallet.

 ![Advanced Settings](./img/hotwallet/AdvancedSettings.png)